/

 7 Types of SaaS Pricing Models

-Many SaaS companies we've worked with to design their products struggle to find the right pricing model.
-We want to help people like them understand the difference between the most popular pricing models and make an informed decision based on the industry's best practices.
+Let’s figure out the difference between the most popular SaaS pricing models to make an informed decision based on the industry's best practices.

 1. Freemium

-One of the most common SaaS pricing models is Freemium.
+It is one of the most common SaaS pricing models.
 You let your customers use your software for free offering them a basic set of features.
 In other words, you let your users see what your service is capable of without making them pay for it.
 To go to the next level and get the most experience of your SaaS they will need to upgrade to a paid plan.
 Freemium is not used as a single pricing model on the market and is usually combined with Per Feature or Tiered Pricing (will cover them further).

 Zoom is a good example of a well-integrated Freemium pricing model.
 The most popular video and audio communication SaaS platform is widely used not only because it has an awesome set of features but also because it offers a Basic Personal Meeting plan.
 You can sign up for free and get access to an unlimited number of 1 to 1 and group meetings on Zoom platform with additional video conferencing features (screen sharing, recording).
 This plan is quite popular among single-users and small teams.